pyvisa/pyvisa-py/docs/source/faq.rst

 Locking
 -------

-There are different types of locks with VISA:

-- Exclusive lock: only one session can access the instrument at a time
-- Shared lock: multiple sessions can access the instrument simultaneously
+**PyVISA-Py only supports exclusive locking, and only on VXI-11.
+Shared locks are not supported.**

-**Pyvisa-py does not support shared locks.**
+Socket instruments (``TCPIP::SOCKET``) do not support locking.
+HiSLIP instruments (``TCPIP::hislip0``) could support locking, but PyVISA-Py does not yet implement this feature.

-There are two ways of using **exclusive** locking on an instrument session via pyvisa:
+There are two ways of using exclusive locking on an instrument session via pyvisa:

 - lock on open
 - lock after open

-Lock on open is done via the ``access_mode`` argument to ``ResourceManager.open_resource``.
+"Lock on open" is done via the ``access_mode`` argument to ``ResourceManager.open_resource``.
 The default is ``pyvisa.constants.AccessModes.no_lock``, which does not request a lock.

     >>> import pyvisa